wbrowne/notify/README.md

   <img src="logo.png" width="400">
 </p>

-# Notify

-Notify is a (very stupid) ruby script that will periodically watch a web page and notify you based on changing web content that you specify.
+Notify is a (very stupid) ruby script that will periodically visit a web page and notify you based on changing web content which you specify.

 For example - you would like to know when a certain product page no longer displays the text "Not in stock".
 IE you want a Logitech camera and don't want to spend all your free time refreshing the product page.

 ```json
 {